dsccommunity/SqlServerDsc/README.md

   is successful (because the executable returns exit code 0) but the Microsoft SQL Server Reporting Services instance was not actually removed.

+>NOTE: When using the action 'Uninstall' and the target node to begin with
+>requires a restart, on the first run the Microsoft SQL Server Reporting
+>Services instance will not be uninstalled, but instead exit with code
+>3010 and the node will be, by default, restarted.
+On the second run after
+>restart, the Microsoft SQL Server Reporting Services instance will be
+>uninstalled.
+If the parameter SuppressRestart is used, then the node must
+>be restarted manually before the Microsoft SQL Server Reporting Services
+>instance will be successfully uninstalled.
+>
+>The Microsoft SQL Server Reporting Services log will indicate that a
+>restart is required by outputting; "*No action was taken as a system
+>reboot is required (0x8007015E)*".
+The log is default located in the
+>SSRS folder in `%TEMP%`, e.g. `C:\Users\<user>\AppData\Local\Temp\SSRS`.

 #### Parameters

 * **`[String]` InstanceName** _(Key)_: Name of the Microsoft SQL Server